 2Co 13:4 For though he was crucified through weakness, yet he liveth by the power of God.
 For we also are weak in him, but we shall live with him by the power of God toward you.

-And once again, now that we see the conclusion and realize that the power of God is Christ, this verse is also self-explanatory – and has some tremendous truth for us to hand tight with.
+And once again, now that we see the conclusion and realize that the power of God is Christ, this verse is also self-explanatory – and has some tremendous truth for us to hang tight with.

 Eph 3:7 Whereof I was made a minister, according to the gift of the grace of God given unto me by the effectual working of his power.